Voices from around the world on what’s at stake at COP26

 We are not meeting at COP26 to sort out our differences.
 We are meeting to set a common agenda.
 As responsible human beings, we must live up to what we have agreed upon.
 There is no single individual or country’s dream on climate change.
 It has to be a collective dream.

-Edgar Jimenez Caipa
+Edgar Jiménez Caipa

 Mollendo, Peru

-Caipa, 63, is vice president of the Federation of Artisanal Fishermen of the Arequipa Region of southern Peru
+Jiménez Caipa, 63, is vice president of the Federation of Artisanal Fishermen of the Arequipa Region of southern Peru

 I’ve been a fisherman for 40 years.
 I’m happy doing this.
 I miss the sea when I’m not out there.
 Out at sea, there are never any problems.
 There’s never any noise — only the sound of the wind.
 I never get bored, because this is my life.